-There are major differences in Druid Build, and the Wild Shape Druid especially is hard to place feats on.
+This guide takes a few things for granted.
+These suggested druid feats are tailored to playing a druid, not some form of multiclass.
+When playing a druid, your build is generally focused on Wisdom above all else.
+If you are doing something different, like an unusual strength build, these feats might not be a perfect fit.
+Keep that in mind when considering our recommendations.
+There are major differences in druid build, and the Wild Shape Druid especially is hard to place feats on.
 However, we hope that these options will help you think about your Druid and what might help them.

 All characters need a few rerolls in their lives.
 While Druids have great attacking and defensive stats, sometimes your dice just gives you a 1.
 With Lucky, you have 3 chances to negate bad rolls from your side, or a nasty attack roll on the enemy side.
 Usually, this means your life will be saved 3 times in a day; some spells in D&D can be deadly, as can some traps.
 Being able to try again on a saving throw is heavenly!
 However, Druids excel at making multiple attacks in a round even with spellcasting, so Lucky isn’t necessarily a must-have.

 The Druid’s saving throws are good, but they could be better.
 By using Resilient on Constitution, the Druid receives massive survivability increases; they get +1 Constitution and they get proficiency on Con saves, the most deadly save imaginable.
 This is a purely defensive option, and it won’t always matter.
 However, if you want your druid to survive the most situations possible, then Constitution saving throws won’t be a bad start.